Blog

 By Peter DiGiammarino | April 21, 2024

 Periodic reviews are critical for keeping important initiatives, functions, and projects on track in an organization.
-However, maximizing the value from these review meetings takes thoughtful effort from both the reviewers and those presenting their work (the reviewees).
-Too often, one or both do not put in the necessary preparation, resulting in an unproductive meeting. … Continue reading Maximizing the Value of Review Meetings
+However, maximizing the value from review meetings takes thoughtful effort from both the reviewers and those presenting their work (the reviewees).
+Too often, one or both do not put in the necessary preparation or exhibit good practices during the … Continue reading Maximizing the Value of Review Meetings

 Gain the Ultimate Leadership Edge: The Art of Helicoptering Up